truenas/documentation/content/CORE/CORETutorials/Network/Wireguard.md

 ## Configure a Init/Shutdown Script

-Next, create a post-init script that places the WireGuard config in the correct location at startup.
+Next, create a post-init script.
+This places the WireGuard config in the correct location at startup.

 Go to **Tasks > Init/Shutdown Scripts** and click **Add**.
 Configure the script to load the WireGuard <file>.conf</file> file each time the system boots: